emr4378/FAT-File-System/README.txt

 where filesystem is the name of the file system to be used.
 If the file system does not exist, the shell will prompt the user to input parameters to set up the initial file system.

+When a file system is created, the mount point is "/" in the real file system.
+However, the actual file system file will be located in the same directory "./os1shell" is run from.
+Additionally, relative paths update accordingly; "./" refers to the fake file system, while "../" refers to "/" in the real file system.

 The shell supports the following commands: ls touch